-Potting, Assembly and Shaping Your Artificial Plants
+Potting, Assembling, and Shaping Your Artificial Plants

 Some of the silk plants and trees may require some assembly.
-For instance silk palm trees usually come with fronds, a trunk with receptacles for the end of the palm stems.
-A general rule is that the smaller palm stems go towards the bottom, and larger, longer stems go towards the top to give it the look of how it grows in the wild.
+For instance, silk palm trees usually come with fronds, as well as a trunk with receptacles for the end of the palm stems.
+A general rule is that the smaller palm stems go towards the bottom, and the larger, longer stems go towards the top to give it the look of how it grows in the wild.

-To add additional ambiance some people like to use a small spotlight and stick it in the back side of their silk trees or plants for dramatic back lighting.
+To add additional ambience, some people like to use a small spotlight and stick it in the back side of their silk trees or plants for dramatic backlighting.
 You'll be amazed at how much elegance this will give your artificial trees and plants.
-Many of the high end hotels will add real plants around the base of a silk tree to give it the most realistic look possible.
+Many of the high-end hotels will add real plants around the base of a silk tree to give it the most realistic look possible.

 Questions & Answers

-If I'm using expanding floral foam to pot my artificial trees doesn't rainwater deteriorate it?
+Question: If I'm using expanding floral foam to pot my artificial trees doesn't rainwater deteriorate it?

 Answer: Once the expanding foam sets up it is very durable.
 Yes, over time the weather will eventually eat away and weaken the foam so if at all possible try to keep it out of the weather as much as possible.
-If you're wanting to mount something for outdoor use, I recommend using cement.Helpful 3
+If you're wanting to mount something for outdoor use, I recommend using cement.